cpfaff/mspm/README.md

 1. dataset

    Information about the datasets in your project.
 You can use the function `collect_csv_metadata()` to collect information about your datasets.
-It will place two files (variables and categories) in here in CSV format that you can complement with metadata.
-In case you have to change something in the data you can call it again and it will update your metadata preserving what you already described (you can use the alias: `update_csv_metadata()` as well).
+It will create two files in different resolutions (variables and categories) in here in CSV format which you can browse and complement with information about your data (e.g. meaning of variables).
+In case you have to change something in the data you can call the function again and it will update your metadata preserving what you already described if this is possible (you can use the
+   alias: `update_csv_metadata()` as well).

+   Treatment of variables:

+   * Dates in iso 8601 (End up in the variable sheet)
+   * Numeric variables which are meant to be used as categories are detected using some heuristics and end up in the category file so for each of the variable categories your can provide a description of their meaning.

    The variable file: